What is Pilbo up to today?

 India lost nearly 2 million hectares of tree cover between 2001 and 2020

-Urban forest parks for the community was inspired by the Japanese concept of forest bathing (Shinrin yoku), defined as a visit to the forest for relaxation and to improve one's health.
+Urban forest parks by Acacia Eco Trust was inspired by the Japanese concept of forest bathing (Shinrin yoku), defined as a visit to the forest for relaxation and to improve one's health.

 These parks so dense that they are rightfully named ‘Oxygen Parks’, and integrates usable green spaces into its design.
 Local communities and residents are involved in the entire process - from park design to plantation and maintenance.